-The Educator Initiative Grant (EIG) program is an annual program that supports teacher-initiated, classroom-based projects in Summit County.
+Since 2004, the Educator Initiative Grant (EIG) program has annually supported teacher-initiated, classroom-based projects in Summit County.

 How To Apply